 * A school holding any kind of event at the school on November 11, Veterans’ Day, must include a moment of silence at that event to recognize veterans of foreign wars.
 Public Act 96-0084.

 Section 18-8.05(F)(2)(d)(2) of the School Code allows a school district or other eligible entities to count as a full-day, parent-teacher conference, any of the following configurations:

 - A minimum of 5 clock-hours of parent-teacher conferences;

 - Both a minimum of 2 clock-hours of parent-teacher conferences held in the evening following a full day of student attendance, and a minimum of 3 clock-hours of parent-teacher conferences held on the day immediately following evening parent-teacher conferences; or

 - Multiple parent-teacher conferences held in the evenings following full days of student attendance, in which the time used for the parent-teacher conferences is equivalent to a minimum of 5 clock-hours.

 If an applicant wants to employ a full-day conference configuration not covered by the language above, the applicant will need to submit a waiver to the General Assembly for its consideration.

 As a reminder, full-day parent-teacher conference days cannot be considered for computing average daily attendance.

-If you have any questions contact the Rules and Waivers Division at (217) 782-5270 or by e-mail at email@example.com.
+If you have any questions contact the Division of Regulatory Support at (217) 782-5270 or by e-mail at firstname.lastname@example.org.